A Synapse-Threshold Synergistic Learning Approach for Spiking Neural Networks: Methods

 with the spiking generation mechanism

 where $u^t$ and $I^t$ represent the membrane potential and input of the LIF neuron at time $t$, respectively, and $\tau$ is the time constant of the membrane potential.
 When $u^t$ exceeds the spike threshold $V_{\text{th}}$, a spike is generated and the membrane potential is reset to the resting potential $V_{\text{rest}}$.
-For simplicity, we set $V_{\text{rest}}=0$~mV and give the discrete form of the differential Eq.~(\ref{Equation1}) using approximate iterations:
+For simplicity, we set $V_{\text{rest}}=0$~mV and provide the discrete form of the differential equation shown in Eq.~(\ref{Equation1}) using approximate iterations:

 In Eq.~(\ref{Equation3}), the variable $\alpha^t$ is the decay factor of the membrane potential in the temporal domain.
 Theoretically, this variable depends on the binary spike train and can be described as follows: